Finding a Top Financial Advisor Firm in Buffalo, New York

-Courier Capital was founded in 1967 and was known as Courier Capital Corporation.
-Now, the firm is an LLC and is owned by Financial Institutions, Inc. The company also owns Five Star Bank, a commercial and consumer bank, and Scott Danahy Naylon, an insurance agency.
+Courier Capital was founded in 1967 as Courier Capital Corporation.
+Now, the firm is an LLC and is owned by Financial Institutions, Inc. The company also owns Five Star Bank, a commercial and consumer bank, and SDN Insurance Agency, LLC.
 All of these institutions serve the western and central New York regions near Buffalo, Rochester and Syracuse.

-Thomas Hanlon is the executive vice president and chief operating officer of Courier Capital.
+Thomas Hanlon is the president of Courier Capital.
 He has a number of credentials, including chartered financial analyst (CFA), certified financial planner (CFP) and certified employee benefits specialist (CEBS).
 He has an MBA in finance from SUNY Buffalo, and previously worked for M&T Bank and HSBC Bank.

 When you work with Courier Capital, your advisor will create a tailored investment management solution.
 Your investment and financial objectives will be used to create your asset allocation.
 This allocation will include fixed income, domestic equities, foreign securities and alternative asset classes.

 Your first few discussions with Courier Capital will help shape your client profile.
 This includes your investment objectives, risk tolerance, investment guidelines, time horizons and other relevant information.
 This information is used to create a portfolio that syncs with your objectives.

 Courier Capital uses model portfolios.
 That means your profile will be matched with a pre-made asset model (conservative, moderate conservative, moderate, moderately aggressive or aggressive).
 High-net-worth clients may have a more tailored account and not see their portfolio in a model.